DisabledMallis/SoupedModFramework/README.md

 ## ModFS
 An api for interacting with `.smf` files.
 These files are the mods a user wants to load.
 It is a JSON based archive format, meaning all data is JSON serialized.

-## SMFApi
-SMFApi is a JavaScript library for interacting and modifying the game's assets at runtime.
-It is helpful for modders since it provides a way to easily modify content, as well as distribute it without breaking copyright law.

 ## Proxy
 The proxy dll responsible for bootstrapping required loaders.